Bereavement Program | Overview

-Grief is a very individual process and there is no “right” or one way to grieve.
+Grief is a very individual process and there is no one “right” way to grieve.
 No two people will grieve in the same way, even parents who are grieving the death of the same child.

 If your child has recently died, you’re likely to experience strong emotions and physical reactions especially during the first few months, which at times might seem unbearable.
 Many of these emotions will come and go and change over time.
-You may feel desperately sad, overwhelmed or completely alone.
-Some parents also experience anger, guilt or regret and replay over and over, the events of their child’s last few days or weeks.
+You may feel desperately sad, overwhelmed, or completely alone.
+Some parents also experience anger, guilt, or regret.
+They may replay, over and over, the events of their child’s last few days or weeks.

 Common emotional and physical reactions

 It is common to experience a number of different emotional and physical reactions soon after the death of your child.
 You may experience many of these reactions or just a few – everyone’s experience is different.
 Some reactions ease in the first few weeks, while others can linger for many months and even re-appear, in years to come.